robertmonjo/subseasonal/README.md

 ## How to cite

 Redolat, D.; Monjo.
-R, (2022): Ocean-atmosphere coupling can statistically predict Mediterranean subseasonal anomalies: The TeWA approach.
-Journal of Climate (under review).
+R, (2023): Ocean-atmosphere coupling can statistically predict Mediterranean subseasonal anomalies: The TeWA approach.
+Weather and Forecasting (under review).